Photo above: Beware! Militant Amsterdam girls, photo borrowed from the Internet.

 Powerpoint presentation of Venice

 Menu presentation of walks and museum visits in Towns in Holland.

 As an art historian based in Amsterdam, The Netherlands, I can also meet you in Amsterdam for a personalized guided tour of art museums and the historic center.

 Together we will experience the beauty and history.
 Enjoy yourself and learn about history while strolling and discussing the country's history, art and culture.
 In doing so, we may touch a number of bases - spanning not only fine art and architecture but also the city's history and current social issues.
 See client testimonials.

 Complete Listing of tours

 Starting at your hotel I will take you on a wonderful private cultural walking tour of your choice.
-My guided itinerary offers you accessable informative conversation in English, Dutch, or German (my French and Italian are more limited).
+My guided itinerary offers you accessable informative conversation in English, Dutch, or German.

 See Amsterdam in 1842 (Map with dots indicating where the high and mighty lived in Amsterdam, in the seventeenth century)